Submitting BECS payment requests | Direct Debit in Australia

 GoCardless can migrate existing requests for you, with just your existing request data and your schedule of future collections.
 You’ll need to let your customers know, but they won’t need to take any action.

-To find out more about collecting Direct Debits or to register your interest with GoCardless, check out our GoCardless Australia page.
+Find out more about collecting Direct Debits or to register your interest with GoCardless.